peterfpeterson/morebin/README.md

     make
     sudo make install

-To make the installer (rpm only for now) is just the extra
+To make the installer (rpm only for now) instead execute the target

-    make package
+    make package_rpm

 There is a [weird bug](http://stackoverflow.com/questions/9948375/cmake-find-package-succeeds-but-returns-wrong-path) with old boost and new CMake (like on RHEL6) that makes it impossible to link.